apache/libcloud/docs/committer_guide.rst

 6. Uploading release artifacts to Apache servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Add release artifacts to the dist SVN repository at
+* Add release artifacts to the release dist SVN repository at
   https://dist.apache.org/repos/dist/release/libcloud/

   It may take up to a day for the artifacts to be available on all the